michaeljclark/crefl/README.md

-The _crefl_ API provides access to runtime reflection metadata for C structure declarations with support for arbitrarily nested combinations of intrinsic, set, enum, struct, union, field, array, constant, variable, uniform and function declarations.
-The _crefl_ clang compiler plug-in outputs C reflection meta-data used by the library.
+The _crefl_ API provides access to runtime reflection metadata for C structure declarations with support for arbitrarily nested combinations
+of: intrinsic, set, enum, struct, union, field, array, constant, variable.
+The _crefl_ clang plug-in outputs C reflection meta-data used by the library.

 ### crefl data types